10 Teas That Calm Stress and Anxiety

 6. Lavender Tea

 Lavender has been linked to stress reduction and calmness.
-But it’s important to keep in mind that lavender may have estrogenic properties [5].
-Therefore, if you have any signs of estrogen dominance or other hormonal issues, you might want to stay away from lavender.
+But it's important to keep in mind that lavender may have estrogenic properties [5].
+So if you have any signs of estrogen dominance or other hormonal issues, you might want to stay away from lavender.

 7. Lemon Balm Tea (Melissa Tea)